 anomalous protocol activity appears.

-- You can acknowledge or tune the detection from the Actions dropdown list, or click View Detection Details to navigate to the detection detail page.
+- You can track or tune the detection from the Actions dropdown list, or click View Detection Details to navigate to the detection detail page.

-Most of the data that you need to understand, validate, and investigate a detection appears on the detection detail page: tables of relevant metric data, record transactions, and links to raw packets.
+Most of the data that you need to understand and validate a detection appears on the detection detail page: tables of relevant metric data, record transactions, and links to raw packets.